jefvlamings/website/_drafts/2016-12-31-sell-in-app-store.md

 ## 6. Set up Provisioning Profile
 While developing your app you want to test your app in a natural environment, i.e. outside a simulator.
 Before you can do this you'll need a provisioning profile.
-A provisioning profile is a collection of certificates, device identifiers and an App ID.
+A provisioning profile is a collection of certificates, device identifiers, and an App ID.
 Setting up such a profile will tie you as a developer and your devices uniquely to your app.

 Setting up a provisioning profile includes the process of code signing.